mai-thao/docker-playground/README.md

    * If you omit the tag then it pulls the "latest" version by default.

 You can then inspect the image to see info about its configuration, environment variables, and history with the command: `docker inspect <image-name>:<tag>`

+Docker images can get huge!
+You can delete unused, outdated images with the command: `docker rmi <IMG_ID>`

 ## Useful Docker Commands
 There are so much useful commands to learn, here are some prominent ones.